We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-Disney just released some of their Christmas plans during Halfway to the Holidays.
+Disney just released some of their Christmas plans during the Halfway to the Holidays celebration.
 This gives us information to start getting excited about Christmas at Disney World!

 I put together this Disney World Christmas guide to make sure that anyone going to Disney over the holidays knows what they can look forward to.